5 Magical Realism Books Like Piranesi

 Piranesi by Susanna Clarke is a magical realism and sci-fi fantasy book.
 The main character is Piranesi, who is oddly childlike but also entirely scholarly and quite analytical thinking individual who inhabits a haunted house.
 He spends his days going from room to room, documenting what he finds, trying to figure out what everything means.

-So the plot, the characters, and the situation are quite different from Jonathan Strange Mr. Norrell.
-It’s again a much shorter and yet dark vibe and humor of Susanna Clarke that was present in Jonathan Strange.
-To read books like Piranesi, you have to follow me!
+So, the plot, the characters, and the situation are quite different from Jonathan Strange and Mr. Norrell.
+It’s again a much shorter yet dark vibe and humor of Susanna Clarke that was present in Jonathan Strange.
+Books like “Piranesi” have intricate plots and layered storytelling that demand mental acuity.
+These books stimulate your intellectual faculties, encouraging you to solve mysteries, unravel complex narratives, or even reconsider philosophical questions.

 Piranesi is the mystery of a character.
 Who is Peronist?
-You follow one main character, and you slowly piece together like the why and wherefore of the house he inhabits.
-It’s all the mystery of why he’s here and what here is.
-So it is quite adventurous while you’re trying to figure that out.
-Now I will review 5 fantasy and magical books similar to Piranesi.
+You follow one main character and slowly piece together the why and wherefore of the house he inhabits.
+It’s all the mystery of why and what he is here.
+So, it is quite adventurous while trying to figure that out.
+I will recommend 10 fantasy and magical books similar to Piranesi.
+They explore themes like isolation, the search for identity, and the complexities of human psychology, offering readers a chance for introspection.
 Let’s begin!

 1. Once Upon a River